When to apply: a guide for householders

 - Changes to listed buildings may need a separate listed building consent for internal works or external painting works.

-- Developments in conservation areas may need conservation area consent.
+- Demolition in conservation areas may need planning permission.

 - Developments that affect trees and hedgerows which are protected.